Frequently Asked Questions

 -

 No, we provide accommodation in Cambridge for the duration of the programme.
-Fellows are housed together at one of the University of Cambridge constituent colleges.

 -

 We cover travel to and from Cambridge, visas, accommodation, and meals during working hours.
+Please note that all meals provided will be vegan and vegetarian in-line with our organisational policy.

 -